UCNot/churi/README.md

 The `UcEntity` above used to avoid escaping and percent-encoding and should be used with care.

-Charge encoding can be customized by implementing a `chargeURI()` method of `URIChargeable` interface.
+Charging can be customized by implementing a `chargeURI()` method of `URIChargeable` interface.
 If not implemented, a `toJSON()` method will be used.
-Otherwise, predefined serialization algorithm will be used similar to JSON serialization.
+Otherwise, predefined serialization algorithm will be applied similar to JSON serialization.

 ## URI Charge Processing